The Legend Of The Bitter Melon

-One night, jealousy got the best of bitter melon as thought of some wicked plan had formed in its mind against the rest of the vegetables.
+One night, jealousy got the best of bitter melon as thought of some wicked plan formed in its mind against the rest of the vegetables.

-"I want to have a better skin color, I don't wan to be pale.
+"I want to have a better skin color, I don't want to be pale.
 I want a special taste and beauty just like the others in here.
 And better more, I want to surpass whatever qualities they all have," bitter melon thought to itself.

 And to the deepest of the night, bitter melon fulfilled its wicked plan.
 Bitter melon was so quite and careful to every steps taken.
 The jealous vegetable quitely crawled under the trellis of the other sleeping vegetables such as sponge gourd.
 The plan?
 To get all the good qualities of each and every vegetables in town.

 Bitter melon got the sweetness of squash, took the skin of the sleeping radish, the unique hotness of ginger.
 Not only that, the smoothness of tomato was also taken, roughness of sponge gourd, the purplish skin of eggplant, and even the thin skin of onion.
 The crunchiness of jicama had also been taken.